+

 a Marsden Fast Start research project

 Not everyone experiences the internet the same way.
-For people with ADHD, being online, or taking breaks from it, can bring benefits and challenges that differ from neurotypical users.
-This project uses disability studies to uncover how ableist ideas shape our assumptions about what “healthy” disconnection should look like.
+For people with ADHD (formally and self-diagnosed) being online, or taking breaks from it, can bring benefits and challenges that differ from neurotypical users.
+This project uses a range of creative and critical methods to open up new, playful ways for people with ADHD to reshape their digital environments and manage their screen time on their own terms.

 Slice graphic